How to Identify and Overcome False Humility

 9. Tame your prideful ego

-They definitely won’t like it if they discover you use reverse psychology to exhibit your accomplishments or fish for compliments.
+They won’t like it if they discover you use reverse psychology to exhibit your accomplishments or fish for compliments.

 10. Feel your feelings